mhsattarian/500px-downloader-chrome-extension/Readme.md

 ![Download button added to toolbar below image](assets/download&#32;button.png)

-Just inject a `js` on each image page on 500px and adds a download button on the toolbar below image. there is a small problem on slow networks, cause sometimes it gets the thumbnail instead of the actual image.
+Just injects a `js` on each image page on 500px and adds a download button on the toolbar below image. there is a small problem on slow networks, cause sometimes it gets the thumbnail instead of the actual image.

 ### `page action` version